2003 United States elections

-The 2003 United States elections, most of which were held on Tuesday, November 4, were off-year elections in which no members of the Congress were standing for election.
+Elections were held in the United States on November 4, 2003.
+These were off-year elections in which no members of the Congress stood for election.
 However, there were three gubernatorial races, state legislative elections in four states, numerous citizen initiatives, mayoral races in several major cities, and a variety of local offices on the ballot.

 The most high-profile race during this year was the California gubernatorial recall election: California voters replaced incumbent Governor Gray Davis with actor Arnold Schwarzenegger.

 Federal elections

 U.S. House of Representatives special elections

 In 2003, two special elections to fill vacancies in the House of Representatives were held.
 They were for Hawaii's 2nd congressional district (on January 4) and Texas's 19th congressional district (June 3).
 None of these congressional seats changed party hands.

 State elections

 Gubernatorial elections

 Three states held elections for Governor in 2003.
 In addition to these regularly scheduled elections, California held a recall election.
 California held a recall election on October 7.
 Kentucky and Mississippi voted on November 4.
 Louisiana's election dates do not coincide with that of most states: Louisiana held its open primary on October 4, with a runoff on November 15.

 Going into the elections, Republicans held the governorships of twenty-six states and Democrats held twenty-four.
 Republicans achieved a net gain of two with victories in Kentucky and Mississippi as well as the successful recall and replacement of Californian Governor Gray Davis with actor Arnold Schwarzenegger, but Democrats succeeded capturing Louisiana's Governorship.
 Thus, Republicans succeeded in reversing a trend in which Republicans had been losing gubernatorial seats to the Democrats since 1998.